-4. Xe Om (the motorbike taxi) for the more adventurouS.
+4. Xe Om (the motorbike taxi) for the more adventurous.
 Walk to the domestic airport, walk out from the airport.
 Before you are out, motorbike hustlers will come to you.
-A ride to the city should cost your around 50000 - I would say don’t even bother (Uber probably costs just 2 USD more) unless you are really in a hurry to get to the city.
+A ride to the city should cost you around 50000 VND -don’t even bother (Uber probably costs just 2 USD more) unless you are really in a hurry to get to the city.

 (Tap or click on the image to expand it)

-If you want one solid recommendation, I will point you to Diep Anh Guesthouse inside street 283 Pham Ngu Lau (around 20 USD) https://www.lonelyplanet.com/vietnam/ho-chi-minh-city-region/hotels/diep-anh-guesthouse/a/lod/8ba6b522-9727-457f-9c8d-050f8dbcd9d2/357847.
+If you want one solid recommendation, I will point you to Diep Anh Guesthouse inside street 283 Pham Ngu Lau (around 20 USD).
 You can book one night here.
-Check out neighboring guest houses/ hotels next day - the owner or managers are happy to show your the rooms.
+Check out neighbouring guest houses/ hotels next day - the owner or managers are happy to show you the rooms.
 You can choose the guesthouse that suits your budget and move into it.